abdullahsweesi11/repo-seek/README.md

 To make this project worthwhile, it must extend the functionalities that Github already provides (in its website's search bar):
 - Exporting to different output
+- Remove urls by default, and ask users to use --include-urls flag, since urls clutter output

 Users will potentially be able to search repositories based on: